 London Living Rent Housing Units

+London Living Rent Housing Units

 At any time during a tenancy of each London Living Rent Housing Unit, the tenant (or tenants) at that given time of that unit may elect to acquire that unit as London Shared Ownership Housing if that tenant is (or, in the case of multiple tenants, all of the tenants together comprise) an Eligible Purchaser.

-If the tenant (or tenants) of a London Living Rent Housing Unit elects to acquire that unit as London Shared Ownership Housing pursuant to paragraph 4.1 above, the Owner of the relevant Development Parcel shall grant a London Shared Ownership Lease of that London Living Rent Housing Unit to the tenant (or tenants) PROVIDED THAT the tenant remains (or the tenants together continue to comprise) an Eligible Purchaser on the date of the grant of the London Shared Ownership Lease.
+If the tenant (or tenants) of a London Living Rent Housing Unit elects to acquire that unit as London Shared Ownership Housing pursuant to paragraph 4.1 above, the owner of the relevant Development Parcel shall grant a London Shared Ownership Lease of that London Living Rent Housing Unit to the tenant (or tenants) PROVIDED THAT the tenant remains (or the tenants together continue to comprise) an Eligible Purchaser on the date of the grant of the London Shared Ownership Lease.

-On the 10th anniversary of the initial letting of each London Living Rent Housing Unit, if the tenant (or tenants) at that given time of that unit has not elected to acquire that unit, the Owner of the relevant Development Parcel may continue letting that unit as London Living Rent Housing or, at any subsequent time, sell that unit as London Shared Ownership Housing to an Eligible Purchaser PROVIDED THAT the sale shall only complete after the termination of the current tenancy of that unit as a London Living Rent Housing Unit (if one is in place).
+On the 10th anniversary of the initial letting of each London Living Rent Housing Unit, if the tenant (or tenants) at that given time of that unit has not elected to acquire that unit, the owner of the relevant Development Parcel may continue letting that unit as London Living Rent Housing or, at any subsequent time, sell that unit as London Shared Ownership Housing to an Eligible Purchaser PROVIDED THAT the sale shall only complete after the termination of the current tenancy of that unit as a London Living Rent Housing Unit (if one is in place).

 On completion of the grant of a London Shared Ownership Lease of a London Living Rent Housing Unit under paragraph 4.2 or 4.3 above, that unit shall cease to be a London Living Rent Housing Unit and shall become a Purchased LLR Unit.

-The Owner of the relevant Development Parcel shall not Occupy or suffer or permit the Occupation of the Purchased LLR Units within that Development Parcel other than as London Shared Ownership Housing, save in relation to any Purchased LLR Units in respect of which the relevant Shared Ownership Lessee has Staircased to 100 per cent equity.
+The owner of the relevant Development Parcel shall not Occupy or suffer or permit the Occupation of the Purchased LLR Units within that Development Parcel other than as London Shared Ownership Housing, save in relation to any Purchased LLR Units in respect of which the relevant Shared Ownership Lessee has Staircased to 100 per cent equity.

 Section 5